mojohealy/mojohealy/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Educator and Researcher, Careers and Employability Learning
+role: Careers and employability learning researcher and educator

 # Organizations/Affiliations
 organizations:
 - name: University of Southern Queensland
-  url: “usq.edu.au”
+  url: “”

 # Short bio (displayed in user profile at end of posts)
 bio: I am a careers and employability educator and doctoral student at the University of Southern Queensland.
 I am passionate about promoting transformational careers and employability learning, particularly using social cognitive, narrative, and dialogical methods.